Dekas95/Shyvana/README.md

+#WARNING: I stop developing and supporting this repo for a while now.
+I don't know if I will continue to work on this any time soon.

 #Shyvana - Java League Library

 Shyvana is completely free tool for non-profit purposes.
 Shyvana is a simple way to access League of Legends API.